jonc/osboids/README.md

 settings per region in the configuration file, in the exact same way you can customize per Region setting in Regions.ini

-The configuration file for this module should be placed in:
+The configuration for this module can be placed in one of two places:

-bin/addon-modules/OpenSimBirds/config/OpenSimBirds.ini
+1. bin/addon-modules/OpenSimBirds/config/OpenSimBirds.ini

-and follows the similar format as a Regions.ini file, where you specify setting for each region using the [Region Name] section heading.
+This follows the similar format as a Regions.ini file, where you specify setting for each region using the [Region Name] section heading.
 There is an example .ini file provided which should be edited and copied to the correct place above.

+2. bin/Regions/Regions.ini

+Add config parameters to the existing Regions.ini file under the appropriate region name heading.
+The file is usually in the above location, but this could have been changed in OpenSim.ini via the 'regionload_regionsdir' parameter in the [Startup] section of OpenSim.ini

 Here is an example config: